fenago/katacoda-scenarios/apache-spark/apache-spark-paired-rdd/steps/1/text.md

 - Creating a Tuple
 - Creating a Paired RDD
 - Performing Operations on Paired RDD
-- Performing more Operations on Paired RDD
-- Performing Joins on Paired RDD
-- Performing Actions on Paired RDD

 We need the following packages to perform the lab exercise:
 - Java Development Kit